Lnair1993/MATLAB-codes/saliency_obj_detection/README.md

+This project was undertaken as part of the Human-Robot Interaction class at Georgia Tech

 Prerequisites: 1) Signature Saliency Toolbox at http://www.vision.caltech.edu/~harel/share/gbvs.php.
 (J. Harel, C. Koch, and P. Perona, "Graph-Based Visual Saliency", Proceedings of Neural Information Processing Systems (NIPS), 2006)